gumaerc-testorg/18.06sc-fall-2011/content/pages/positive-definite-matrices-and-applications/exam-3.md

 {{< tdopen >}}

 This exam starts with a question about singular values.
-They all equal 1 when ATA = I. Question 2 in the exam uses eigenvalues and eigenvectors to compute powers of A: diagonalize first!
+They all equal 1 when A{{< sup "T" >}}A = I. Question 2 in the exam uses eigenvalues and eigenvectors to compute powers of A: diagonalize first!

 {{< tdclose >}}